v7labs/darwin-py/README.md

 pip install darwin-py[ocv]
 ```

-If you wish to use video artifacts extraction, then you need to install [FFmpeg 5](https://www.ffmpeg.org/download.html#release_5.1)
+If you wish to use video artifacts extraction, then you need to install [FFmpeg](https://www.ffmpeg.org/download.html)

 To run test, first install the `test` extra package